 Sticky Navigaton Placeholder (may behave unexpectedly if placed anywhere other than "Header" or "Main")

-With the recently passed legislation, IDFPR licensed professionals are now required to complete one-hour of Sexual Harassment Prevention training.
-Licensees must complete this training before renewing their license.
+The Illinois Department of Financial and Professional Regulation (IDFPR) requires licensed professionals to complete one-hour of Illinois Sexual Harassment Prevention training.
+Licensees must complete this training before renewing their license annually.

 Find answers to our most commonly asked questions.